shapediver/Viewer/documentation/apiReadMe.md

 You can use the ShapeDiver-Viewer with our CDN or with our [npm](https://www.npmjs.com/) package.
 Both variants have their advantages, so it's on you to choose.

+If you don't know what is right for you, you'll probably be better off with the CDN.
+The npm version is for larger projects that might always use npm.

 ### Installation with CDN

 In you html-head section, simply add our bundle.